 There’s a fair chance that every single camping trip that you’ve enjoyed has involved a sleeping bag.
 There’s nothing better than climbing into a cozy sleeping bag under a sky of stars after a long day of adventure.
 If you’ve been spending any time looking at Outside and Backpacker or shopping for sleeping bags, you may have noticed that some people aren’t camping with sleeping bags anymore.
-Instead, they’re camping with a quilt.
+Instead, they’re using a camping quilt.

 For those of you that might not be familiar with camping quilts, we’re here to put your fears to rest by addressing these five common myths about camping with a quilt.

-The biggest question (and benefit) of a camping quilt is the absence of the back insulation found on sleeping bags.
+The biggest question (and benefit) of a camping quilt is the absence of the insulation found on the bottom of sleeping bags.

 When you curl up in your sleeping bag for the night, the fill on the back of your bag gets compressed under your weight.
-This causes your fill to become less thermally efficient.
+This causes your fill to become significantly less thermally efficient.
 Both down and synthetic insulation works by trapping warm air in thousands of tiny air pockets.
 More loft makes for more air pockets, which delivers more warmth.
 Compressed insulation results in fewer air pockets, and often, negligible warmth is contributed.

 So, when you’re using a quilt, your insulated sleeping pad will keep your backside comfy, just like when you use a sleeping bag.

-Another obvious difference when you’re looking at a camping quilt and sleeping bag is that a quilt is hoodless.
+Another obvious difference when you’re looking at a camping quilt and a sleeping bag is that a quilt is hoodless.
 So, on those nights when temperatures dip and you would normally cinch your sleeping bag hood tight, how do you keep your head warm with a quilt?

 The answer is the same as how you keep your head warm while hiking or gathering wood for a campfire: a good hat or warm hood.
 These are often warmer than your sleeping bag hoods since they sit snugly on your head and won’t allow drafts.
 Plus, if you turn your head, you’ll never inhale a nylon liner.

-An important distinction is that our high-performance quilts are very different than the quilt you’ll find in a grandparent’s home.
+An important distinction is that our high-performance quilts are very different than the quilt you’ll find in your grandparents’ home.